-RIPE Database Status: Ongoing Description The RIPE Database contains information about the IP addresses and AS Numbers used by networks within the FTEs 7.0 Cost 906 CAPEX - RIPE NCC service region.
+RIPE Database Status: Ongoing Θ Description The RIPE Database contains information about the IP addresses and AS Numbers used by networks within the FTEs 7.0 Cost 910 CAPEX - addresses and AS Numbers used by networks within the RIPE NCC service region.
 For these resources, the database carries information about their current holders along with contact details and related attributes.
-Resource holders are RIPE D atabase queries pe r minute responsible for maintaining the information in the database, while the role of the RIPE NCC is as data controller.
-2015: 18,000 2016: 20,000 (+11.11%) 2017: 22,000 (+10%) Benefits Enables a range of users to find the information they need for network troubleshooting or determining abuse contacts Ensures the stability of global Internet routing Makes sure the RIPE Database is robust and secure Provides greater integration with the LIR Portal
+Resource holders are responsible for maintaining the information in the database, RIPE Database queries per minute 2015: 2016: 2017: while the role of the RIPE NCC is as data controller.
+Benefits 18,000 20,000 (+11.11%) 22,000 (+10%) Enables a range of users to find the information they need for network troubleshooting or determining abuse contacts Ensures the stability of global Internet routing Makes sure the RIPE Database is robust and secure Provides greater integration with the LIR Portal